tatianegercina/FinTech/01-Lesson-Plans/05-APIs/3/LessonPlan.md

 ### 2. Instructor Do: Probability Distribution of Potential Outcomes (10 min)

 Monte Carlo simulations seek to explain the probability of potential outcomes for a randomly occurring event.
-Therefore, this activity provides a hands-on approach to introducing students to what a simple Monte Carlo simulation could look like and how to interpret the results.
+This activity provides a hands-on approach to introducing students to what a simple Monte Carlo simulation could look like, and how to interpret the results.

 **Files:**

 * [coin_flip_simulation.ipynb](Activities/01-Ins_Probability_Distributions_of_Potential_Outcomes/Solved/coin_flip_simulation.ipynb)

-Walkthrough the solution and highlight the following:
+Walk through the solution and highlight the following:

 * This solution represents a technical example to the Monte Carlo simulation use case presented in the previous activity (coin flip simulation).
-Therefore, the program flips a coin `10` times for `5` simulations to determine the frequency distribution of heads landed per simulation and the corresponding probability distribution of landing varying numbers (or ranges) of heads.
+The program flips a coin `10` times for `5` simulations to determine the frequency distribution of heads landed per simulation and the corresponding probability distribution of landing varying numbers (or ranges) of heads.

 * Make sure to import the `random` class from the `numpy` library, which allows for randomizing a particular code process.